Kepi: North American usage

 it had a sunken top and squared visor.
 It was often called a "McClellan cap", after the Union commander of the Army of the Potomac, G. B. McClellan.
 For field officers, the caps were often decorated in a French-influenced style, with a dark velvet band around the base and black silk braiding on the crown.
 The kepi was also popular with various state units and as privately purchased headgear; e.g., it was standard issue in 1861 for New York infantry regiments.

 The kepi is not to be confused with the model 1858 forage cap, sometimes called a "bummer cap" or McDowell cap, which evolved directly from the shako used by the regular army earlier in the 1850s (see the design of the crown, chinstrap, brim, and buckle).
 Essentially, the forage cap, described by some troops as "shapeless as a feedbag", was a less-expensive and more comfortable version of the earlier shako with the stiffening removed.
 The forage cap became the most common form of cap worn by U.S. regulars and volunteers during the American Civil War, though it is most commonly associated with the eastern theater of the war, since western troops generally preferred broad-brimmed felt hats (see photos of Sherman's army parading through Washington D.C. at war's end).
-The forage cap appears in films such as Gettysburg, Gods and Generals, and Glory.
 Some Union units wore coloured variants, as some illustrative examples show: